myas92/domain-finder/README.md

 ```
 ## Third Example ##
-If you want to find domains for a word with lower than 4 length, you should set `prefix` or `postfix`
+If you want to find domains for a word with lower than 4 lengths, you should set `prefix` or `postfix`

 ```javascript
 const domainFinder = require('domain-finder');